saiarvindb/pictorpret/README.md

 	- npm i
 	- npm run build

-The extension build for chrome can be found at `dist/chrome/`.
+The extension for chromium browsers can be found in `dist/chrome/`.
-The extension build for firefox can be found at `dist/firefox/`.
+The extension for firefox can be found in `dist/firefox/`.

+### Limitations

+- Does not work on some webpages with strict content security policies.
+- It can perform OCR but cannot form sentences for vertical scripts.